PLANNING, RESEARCH AND DEVELOPMENT DIVISION

 5.0 Ongoing projects and Data collection

-The division had endeavoured to collect data on universities in Kenya.
+The Division endeavours to collect data on universities in Kenya.
 This includes:

 - Data on enrolment at various levels of university education, academic staff qualifications and specializations, counties where students come from and the link between programs on offer at Kenyan universities vis a vis national development goals and needs.
 Data for 2017 has been collected from all public and private universities.
 The Commission is now in the process of automating the data collection process.